Brandywine Realty Trust (BDN) Shares Plummet Below 1-Year High

 Is It Worth Investing in Brandywine Realty Trust (NYSE: BDN) Right Now?

-The price-to-earnings ratio for Brandywine Realty Trust (NYSE: BDN) is above average at 13.29x.
-The 36-month beta value for BDN is also noteworthy at 1.11.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”
+Brandywine Realty Trust (NYSE: BDN) has a higher price-to-earnings ratio of 13.42x compared to its average ratio,, and the 36-month beta value for BDN is at 1.11.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 1 as “sell.”

 Sponsored

-The average price estimated by analysts for BDN is $6.54, which is $1.93 above than the current price.
-The public float for BDN is 168.69M, and at present, short sellers hold a 7.60% of that float.
-The average trading volume of BDN on April 14, 2023 was 2.75M shares.
+The average price suggested by analysts for BDN is $6.54, which is $1.89 above the current market price.
+The public float for BDN is 168.69M, and currently, shorts hold a 7.60% of that float.
+The average trading volume for BDN on April 21, 2023 was 2.83M shares.

 BDN’s Market Performance

-The stock of Brandywine Realty Trust (BDN) has seen a -3.96% decrease in the past week, with a -17.76% drop in the past month, and a -35.02% fall in the past quarter.
-The volatility ratio for the week is 4.08%, and the volatility levels for the past 30 days are at 5.32% for BDN.
-The simple moving average for the last 20 days is -7.33% for BDN’s stock, with a simple moving average of -40.49% for the last 200 days.
+The stock of Brandywine Realty Trust (BDN) has seen a 0.97% increase in the past week, with a -11.68% drop in the past month, and a -34.18% fall in the past quarter.
+The volatility ratio for the week is 6.62%, and the volatility levels for the past 30 days are at 5.35% for BDN.
+The simple moving average for the past 20 days is -3.93% for BDN’s stock, with a -38.68% simple moving average for the past 200 days.

 Analysts’ Opinion of BDN